 Make your next camping trip even more special by grilling up some tasty grilled cheese sandwiches!
 All you need are sandwich ingredients, a cast iron pan (or a waffle iron), and a fire.
 It's even better if you have some sort of mesh lid, like a grease splatter screen or a large sifter, so that it will help keep the ash off of your food.

-As for fillings, you can totally get creative here, but I always recommend using leftovers or bacon because then you can use the bacon grease, rather than the butter, to cook the sandwich in.
-You can even pre-make the sandwiches at home, wrap them in tinfoil, and throw them in a bag so that they're ready to cook whenever you get hungry.
+As for fillings, you can totally get creative here, but we always recommend using leftovers or bacon because then you can use the bacon grease, rather than the butter, to cook the sandwich in.
+You can even pre-make these camping grilled cheese sandwiches at home, wrap them in tinfoil, and throw them in a bag so that they're ready to cook whenever you get hungry.